programaker-project/Programaker-Core/README.md

 [(We are looking for other environments to learn from, tell us about your favourite visual automation tools!)](mailto:plaza@spiral.systems)

+## Setup

+### For development

+It's posible to rapidly create a private deployment of plaza to test developments using docker-compose.
+To do this, just run `docker-compose up` on the root directory (the one with this README.md file).

 ## Architecture overview

 ![Image of the architecture overview](docs/architecture-overview.png)